aws-cloudformation/aws-cloudformation-resource-providers-cloudformation/aws-cloudformation-typeversion/docs/README.md

 #### VersionId

-The ID of the version of the type represented by this resource instance.
+The ID of the version of the type represented by this type instance.